bsubedi26/cheerio-scraper/README.md

 # cheerio-scraper
-Web scraping technology using request, cheerio, express and mongodb for storage
+Application that retrieves the latest architecture news and allows users to comment on them.

+Technology Used: Node, Express, Express-handlebars, cheerio, request and MongoDB for storage.